obelaiquality/nini_bennet_moll/README.md

 - `_posts/` – markdown files for each book review
 - `assets/` – CSS and images
 - `admin/` – Netlify CMS configuration

+## New Features

+- Filter posts by author or tags directly on the homepage.
+- Optional author biography section per review.
+- Netlify CMS configuration updated to support tags and author bios.